GoodEveLing/CSAPP3e-lab-self-study/07-shlab-handout/shell-lab-note.md

 ```

-# trace02.txt & trace03.txt
+# trace02.txt ~ trace04.txt

-需要执行quit内建指令

 ## 需要支持的builtin 指令

 tsh should support the following built-in commands:

-– The quit command terminates the shell.
+- The quit command terminates the shell.

-– The jobs command lists all background jobs.
+- The jobs command lists all background jobs.

-– The bg <job> command restarts <job> by sending it a SIGCONT signal, and then runs it in
+- The bg <job> command restarts <job> by sending it a SIGCONT signal, and then runs it in
 the background.
 The <job> argument can be either a PID or a JID.

-– The fg <job> command restarts <job> by sending it a SIGCONT signal, and then runs it in
+- The fg <job> command restarts <job> by sending it a SIGCONT signal, and then runs it in
 the foreground.
 The <job> argument can be either a PID or a JID.

 ## 完善eval和builtin_cmd函数
 ```c